Frequently Asked Questions

 There are no ads here.
 How do you make money?

 The short answer is we don’t.
-Hosting for the site all comes out of my (Zoey’s) pockets, and I pay for it through her other job.
-I hate ads, so while I’ve considered adding a few to help keep the lights on, I haven’t taken the leap.
-If you want me to lose less money on the site or just want to see me write more here, consider contributing to my Ko-fi.
+Hosting for the site all comes out of pocket.
+Zoey hates ads, so while she’s considered adding a few to help keep the lights on, it hasn’t been deemed necessary.
+If you want her to lose less money on the site or just want to see her write more here, consider contributing to her Ko-fi.
+If you’re more into the podcasts, then there’s a Patreon to help out our editor, Daniel.

 You’re lying.
 I just found some above the comments section.

 Right, those ads are added by the Disqus plugin.
 They’re not part of the site.
-I don’t make any income from them.
-To get rid of them, I’d need to pay a subscription to Disqus.
-It’s 12$ a month to go ad-free, and, as I’ve stated, this site is not monetized, so I don’t really want to pay it.
-If they really bother you, you can use my Ko-fi account to send me $12 monthly, and I’ll pay it forward to Disqus.
+We don’t make any income from them.
+To get rid of them, we’d need to pay a subscription to Disqus.
+It’s $12 a month to go ad-free, and, as stated, this site is not monetized.
+As of now, it isn’t worth paying the fee.
+We’ll get rid of them one day.
+If they really bother you, you can use Zoey’s Ko-fi account to send her $12 monthly, and she’ll pay it forward to Disqus.

-In the meantime, you can feel free to use an adblocker.
-The downside is that they often hide traffic, so I don’t know that someone visited.
-That’s mostly just an ego problem for me, but if I get the impression that we don’t have a readership, what would be the point of keeping the site up?
+In the meantime, you can feel free to use an ad blocker.
+The downside is that they often hide traffic, so we won’t know that you visited.
+If we get the impression that we don’t have a readership, what would be the point of keeping the site up?
 Still, ads suck.

 Is generative AI used anywhere on Maximum Utmost?